b-lukaszuk/BS_wJ_eng/contents/canvas.md

 ```

 Here, we use a pattern similar to the one from the triangle.
 A circle is started
-in the top row (`rowStart`) with three columns (`collect((-1-r):(2+r))`) and
+in the top row (`rowStart`) with three columns (`collect((-1-r):(2+r))`).
+With
-increase the spread by 1 column in each direction (`r` changes by 1).
-Once, we
+every row down we increase the spread by 1 column in each direction (`r` changes
-are in half of our circle we decrease the number of colored columns. we achieve
+by 1).
+Once, we are in half of our circle we decrease the number of colored
-that by combining the previous `cols` with their `reverse`d version (`...` is a
+columns.
+We achieve that by combining the previous `cols` with their `reverse`d
-splat operator that, unpacks a vector by copying its elements).
+version (`...` is a splat operator that, unpacks a vector by copying its
+elements).

-Finally, we can proceed to create our pixel-art, e.g. by iteratively adding one
+Finally, we proceed to create our pixel-art graphics, e.g. by iteratively adding
-element at a time with something like:
+one element at a time with something like:

 ```
 clearCanvas!()